1. Julian sees Christ crowned with thorns, and in Him sees the Trinity.

 8. Christ’s face discolouring, cold, and dried, in his deathly sharing in mankind‘s pains.

 9. The joy of the Trinity in the passion and dying of Christ is greater than all pain.

 10. Christ’s delight in having suffered for Mankind, His beloved.

 At the end of these 14 revelations Julian gives a lengthy review with comments that enlarge on them and prepare the way for the dangerous ground she enters in her final, 15th and 16th showings.
-These comments begin here although they are still in progress.
+These comments begin here.

 15 – 16: in progress Back to Contents